Jason Allen 05/02/19

 It’s a two floor-space, and on the upper deck in the bar you’ll find a Last Supper-style mural with Hardee as ‘Jesus’ surrounded by disciples like Jo Brand & Julian Clary (Ben Elton is Judas Iscariot.)
 Downstairs is the stage, upon which those disciples have all performed.
 When it first opened, the place was a crucible, wherein heckling was positively encouraged, but it’s mellowed since then.
 Over the years, it’s helped launch careers of names like Reeves & Mortimer, Harry Hill, Jimmy Carr and Jo Brand, and more.

 The regular events include the Sunday Special, where the biggest names come to stand up – regulars have included Flight Of The Conchords, Daniel Kitson, Sean Lock, Simon Amstell, Rich Hall, Alan Carr, Michael Mcintyre, Dara O’Briain, Stephen Merchant, and Russell Howard.
 Then there’s the Blackout, in which the audience can literally shut down the stage lights if the comic isn’t funny enough.

 Helping ease all this along, there’s street food from Up The Greek (obviously) and one-of-a-kind pints from the club’s own on-site microbrewery.

 However, it should be noted that nothing they produce tastes funny at all.

 NOTE: Up The Creek Comedy Club is open daily.
 You can book tickets and find out more at their website right HERE.

 Up The Creek Comedy Club | 302 Creek Rd, Greenwich, SE10 9SW

-Like comedy but aren’t presently in Greenwich?
-Here are a few other places we can recommend…
+Like laughing, but aren’t presently in Greenwich?
+Here are a few other great comedy clubs in London we can recommend…